JeffreySanford/forge-board/forgeboard-frontend/src/assets/TYPE-SYSTEM-SECURITY.md

 ## Overview

-The ForgeBoard NX type system is a foundational component that powers our security, auditing, testing, and logging infrastructure.
+The ForgeBoard type system is a foundational component that powers our security, auditing, testing, and logging infrastructure.
 This document explains how our comprehensive type system - consisting of TypeScript interfaces, runtime validation, and diagnostic services - contributes to meeting our security and compliance goals.

 ## 1. Security Foundations

 ### Type-Enforced Security Boundaries

-The ForgeBoard NX type system creates strong security boundaries through:
+The ForgeBoard type system creates strong security boundaries through:

 - **Runtime Data Validation**: Ensures all data crossing system boundaries (API responses, WebSocket messages, configuration files) conforms to expected structures.
 - **Immutable Audit Records**: Type definitions enforce immutable properties on audit and security events, preventing tampering.